Brand Growth & SEO

 What's the difference between retargeting and remarketing?

-While the terms are usually used interchangeably, retargeting usually means serving ads to users who have visited your site, whereas remarketing involves re-engaging customers through email.
+While the terms are often used interchangeably, retargeting typically refers to serving ads to users who have visited your site, whereas remarketing involves re-engaging customers through targeted email campaigns.
 The distinction between these terms has essentially become very blurred.

 How much should I budget for retargeting?